-A plasma anti-glare filter is worth it if you have a window in the same room as your television.
-It will reduce the reflection of the light on your screen.
-If you are watching your TV in a dark room, you do not need it.
+A plasma anti-glare filter is worth it if you have a window or bright lights in the same room as your television.
+It reduces the intensity of reflected lights on your screen.
+If you're watching your TV in a dark room, you don't need it.

 The following pictures compare a plasma with an anti-glare filter, one without, and an LED television.
 As you can see, a normal plasma is almost as reflective as a mirror.
 The filter does a good job at both diffusing the light and reducing it.

-A plasma anti-reflective filter is definitely worth it, unless you do not have any windows or lights where or when you are watching television.
-It does offer a considerable reduction in the amount of reflection on the television.
+A plasma anti-reflective filter is worth it unless you don't have any windows or lights where or when you're watching television.
+It does offer a considerable reduction in the amount of reflection on the TV.

 That said, an anti-glare filter for a plasma television will reduce the brightness of the picture at a vertical viewing angle.
 To further reduce the reflection, manufacturers assume you will only watch your television at relatively the same height as the TV itself.
-This assumption is useful for them, because they can block more of the light coming in and out of the television at a vertical angle, like most reflections of lights and windows would.
-Therefore, if you are watching your television at a big vertical angle (like if it is hung on top of the fireplace and you are on the ground with your kids), a plasma anti-glare filter might actually be worse for you.
+This assumption is helpful for them because they can block more of the light coming in and out of the television at a vertical angle, as most reflections of lights and windows would.
+Therefore, if you're watching your television at a big vertical angle (like if it's hung on top of the fireplace and you're on the ground with your kids), a plasma anti-glare filter might be worse for you.

-If you already own a plasma TV with a lot of glare and reflections, you can still fix it by buying a third party anti-glare filter and applying it to your television.
-For example, ViewGuard makes filters that goes up to 65" in size.
-It is not cheap, though, depending on the size of your television.
+If you already own a plasma TV with a lot of glare and reflections, you can still fix it by buying a third-party anti-glare filter and applying it to your television.
+For example, ViewGuard makes filters that go up to 65" in size.
+It isn't cheap, though, depending on the size of your television.